 Engineered Wide Plank Hardwood Flooring:

-Remember when you used to play on the floor with your toys as a child, imagine if the floors could talk what kind of memories would they tell?
+Remember when you used to play on the floor with your toys as a child?
+Imagine if the floors could talk what kind of memories would they tell?
 Hardwood flooring is not just another pretty face.
 It has an impressive history that dates back to the beginning of civilization.
-Recently, there have been exciting developments in this area that make wood flooring even more attractive.
+Recently, this area has been exciting developments that make wood flooring even more attractive.
 Among these developments is the introduction of wide plank engineered hardwood flooring that features larger dimensions than before and offers a new look for today’s modern homes.

 What is Engineered Hardwood Flooring?

-Just like solid hardwood, engineered hardwood comes in a number of styles such as distressed, rustic, and hand-scraped.
-The most important thing to know about engineered wood floors is that they are much more stable compared to your solid hardwood.
-Solid hardwood comes in widths up to 5″ wide and therefore, we can not include it when we’re talking about wide plank flooring.
+Like solid hardwood, engineered hardwood comes in several styles, such as distressed, rustic, and hand-scraped.
+The most important thing to know about engineered wood floors is that they are much more stable than your solid hardwood.
+Solid hardwood comes in widths up to 5″ wide; therefore, we can not include it when discussing wide plank flooring.

 What is Considered Wide Plank Flooring?

-In the flooring industry, any engineered wood planks over 5″ are considered wide plank hardwood.
+Any engineered wood planks over 5″ are considered wide plank hardwood in the flooring industry.
 However, in a trendy city such as Vancouver, anything 7.5″ wide or longer is considered wide plank hardwood.
-For the purpose of this article, we’re only going to talk about wood flooring with planks that are wider than 7.5″.
-This is simply because 7.5″ wide hardwood is simply the new standard in the industry.
+For this article, we’re only going to talk about wood flooring with planks that are wider than 7.5″.
+This is simply because 7.5″ wide hardwood is the new standard in the industry.

 High-Quality Wide-Plank Hardwood Flooring:

-When it comes to wide plank flooring, one of the most important things is to make sure you get high-quality engineered planks.
-The wider the floorboards, the more important is your overall structural stability and this comes in quality products.
+When it comes to wide plank flooring, one of the most important things is ensuring you get high-quality engineered planks.
+The wider the floorboards, the more important your overall structural stability comes in quality products.

-We recommend that you get at least a 7-ply engineered core with a cross-grain construction.
+We recommend getting at least a 7-ply engineered core with a cross-grain construction.
 This will ensure that your floors won’t buckle or cup over time.

 How to Install Wide Plank Engineered Hardwood Flooring?

-Wide plank hardwood flooring can be floated, full spread glued, or stapled with glue-assist.
-The most important thing is to make sure your subfloor is properly prepared prior to installation.
-The wider the floorboards, the more strict your leveling should be.
-When it comes to wide plank hardwood flooring, full spread glue-down or staple down with glue assist is preferred.
-However, you won’t be able to glue or staple your floor when you live in a strata building and you need to meet soundproofing requirements.
-Therefore, it’s extremely important to consult with a wood flooring expert for the best installation method for your project.
+Wide plank hardwood flooring can be floated, full spread glued or stapled with glue-assist.
+The most important thing is to ensure your subfloor is properly prepared before installation.
+The wider the floorboards, the more strict your levelling should be.
+When it comes to wide plank hardwood flooring, full-spread glue-down or staple-down with glue assist is preferred.
+However, you won’t be able to glue or staple your floor when you live in a strata building, and you need to meet soundproofing requirements.
+Therefore, it’s extremely important to consult a wood flooring expert for the best installation method for your project.